rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    Calculates a border score totally dis-similar to that calculated in Solstad et al (2008)

-   :param A: Should be the ratemap
+   :param A: the ratemap
-   :type A: array_like
+   :type A: np.ndarray
    :param B: This should be a boolean mask where True (1)
              is equivalent to the presence of a border and False (0) is equivalent to 'open space'.
 Naievely this will be the